SESYNC-ci/advanced-git-lesson/docs/_slides/exercise.md

 - Create a local branch in your GitHub Pages repo (`yourname.github.io`).
 - Edit the `index.md` file to say something about yourself.
 - When you are satisfied, stage, commit, and push the change to the branch on the remote origin.
-- Merge the branch back into the master branch and push the master branch to the remote.
+- Merge the branch back into the main branch and push the main branch to the remote.
 - Take a look at your newly modified site!
 - If you like, delete the test branch locally and remotely.